 Is "Going Greek" Right for My Student?

 Listed below are some of the major benefits of fraternity and sorority membership.
-You may also find information about individual chapters, programs, services, and membership and academic statistics at www.greek.gatech.edu.
+If you have any questions, please visit us online at www.greek.gatech.edu.

 Freshmen who join a fraternity or sorority are more likely to return for a second year than non-Greek peers.
 This is a great testimony to the connections students make at Tech when they join a fraternity or sorority early in their academic career at Tech.
 I have had countless recent graduates and alumni tell me that they would not have completed their education if it were not for the support of their fraternity brothers or sorority sisters, and our research proves these personal testimonials.
 In addition, fraternity and sorority members are more likely to graduate from the Institute than their non-Greek peers.